 9 Tips To Avoid Telegram Crypto Scams

-4. Always verify sender’s profile
+4. Always verify the sender’s profile

-Person will have some information about them, such as their username, avatar and location.
 If you can’t find any information about them, then it’s best to ignore the message and move on.

 If you are receiving a message from someone claiming to be a friend or family member and asking for your login details, never send any information like passwords and PIN numbers over text or chat messages to ensure your safety.